Gotta003/ros2_ur5_interface/README.md

-Here’s an updated version of the **README** reflecting your updated purpose:

 # UR5 Simulation Repository

 This repository provides **auxiliary resources** to help students and robotics enthusiasts visualize simulations and create new nodes for their projects.
 It complements the [**pla10/ur5_simulation**](https://hub.docker.com/r/pla10/ur5_simulation) Docker image, which delivers a pre-configured ROS 2 Humble environment tailored for the **UR5 manipulator robot**.